15262 Abderhalden

 It was discovered by German astronomers Freimut Börngen and Lutz Schmadel at the Karl Schwarzschild Observatory in Tautenburg, eastern Germany, on 12 October 1990.
 The asteroid was named after Swiss physiologist and biochemist Emil Abderhalden.

 Orbit and classification

-Abderhalden is a member of the Themis family, a dynamical family of outer-belt asteroids with nearly coplanar ecliptical orbits.
-It orbits the Sun in the outer main-belt at a distance of 2.8–3.7 AU once every 5 years and 9 months (2,102 days).
+Abderhalden is a member of the Themis family, a dynamical family of outer main belt asteroids with nearly coplanar ecliptical orbits.
+It orbits the Sun in the outer main-belt at a distance of 2.8–3.7 astronomical units (AU) once every 5 years and 9 months (2,102 days).
 Its orbit has an eccentricity of 0.14 and an inclination of 1° with respect to the ecliptic.
 The first precovery was obtained at Crimea–Nauchnij in 1978, extending the asteroid's observation arc by 12 years prior to its discovery.

 Physical characteristics

 Rotation period

 In October 2013, a rotational lightcurve of Abderhalden was obtained from photometric observation taken by astronomers at the Palomar Transient Factory in California.
 Lightcurve analysis gave a rotation period of 3.5327 hours with a brightness variation of 0.21 magnitude (U=2).